SanchoBlaze/blazeislebot/README.md

 - **Buy Quantity**: The shop now features a "Buy Quantity" modal for bulk purchases, similar to the sell quantity functionality.
 - **Command structure**: Farming commands are `/farm view` (interactive UI) and `/leaderboard farm` (top farmers).
 Removed references to `/farm plant` and `/farm harvest`.
 - **Documentation**: See `FARMING_README.md` and `ECONOMY_README.md` for full details on farming, inventory, and item mechanics.
+- **🎣 Advanced fishing system** with fishing rods (cooldown reduction) and bait (rarity boosts), mirroring the farming system design with permanent tools and consumable boosts.
+- **Fishing rods**: Six tiers (Basic to Mythic) that reduce fishing cooldown by 5% to 40%, allowing more frequent fishing sessions.
+- **Bait system**: Six types of bait (Basic to Mythic) that provide temporary rare fish boost multipliers (1.2x to 7.0x) with decreasing success rates for balance.
+- **Dynamic cooldown**: Fishing cooldown varies from 18-30 minutes based on your best fishing rod.
+- **Success rate mechanics**: Higher rarity bait has lower success rates (80% to 10%), creating strategic risk vs reward decisions.
+- **Consistent design**: Fishing system mirrors farming with permanent tools (rods/cans) and consumable boosts (bait/fertiliser).
 - **Engaging games**: Connect4, TicTacToe, RPS, RPSLS with XP rewards for winners
 - **Animal commands**: Cute pictures with small XP rewards (cat, dog, fox, bunny, duck)
 - **Social commands**: Hug and comfort other users for XP and community building